2015 Kuwait mosque bombing: Funeral

-First anniversary and Mosque's restoration and Emir's visit
+First anniversary, Mosque's restoration and Emir's visit

 The Mosque was renovated and reopened about one year later in June 2016.
 The Emir of Kuwait, along with Sheikh Nasir al-Sabah, the former Prime Minister of Kuwait, and other members of the royal family visited the mosque and led a voluntary prayer there.
 Sheikh Nawwaf al-Sabah, the Crown Prince of Kuwait, was quoted praising national unity, adding "Kuwait's leaders, government and people are a single family that are united through both good and trying times."
 The Minister of Justice and Minister of Islamic Affairs Yaqoub al-Sane' was also present.

 Relatives of the victims applauded the visit, saying it was a reflection of the national unity the terrorists were trying to undermine.

 The Speaker of the Parliament at the time, Marzouq al-Ghanim, recalled the Emir's comment that "those are my children" after his security guards warned him about the dangers of going out in the open immediately after a terrorist attack.